-Davra Storms '19 MQ
+Davra Storms MQ

-However, the drawbacks of public transportation is slowly being eliminated; public transit is starting to become more comfortable, districts are offering more amenities for passengers such as internet access, and districts are starting to improve service by offering more trips and express service.
-Further, Internet of Things (IoT) technology is now becoming more commonplace in public transit too.
+However, the drawbacks of public transportation are slowly being eliminated; public transit is starting to become more comfortable, districts are offering more amenities for passengers such as internet access, and districts are starting to improve service by offering more trips and express service.
+Further, the Internet of Things technology is now becoming more commonplace in public transit too.
 Smart connected public transportation systems will offer many benefits to passengers.
-This technology will further improve the passenger’s experience on public transit by offering real time vehicle tracking1, notifications in the event of an unexpected events, and personalized travel news to passengers2.
+This technology will further improve the passenger’s experience on public transit by offering real-time vehicle tracking, notifications in case of an unexpected event, and personalized travel news to passengers.

-Unexpected Events: Unforeseen circumstances can sometimes disrupt public transportation such as breakdowns, road closures, or inclement weather.
-Internet of Things (IoT) will enable districts to more easily re-route vehicles, notify passengers, and help them make alternate arrangements4.
+Unforeseen circumstances can sometimes disrupt public transportation such as breakdowns, road closures, or inclement weather.
+Internet of Things will enable districts to more easily re-route vehicles, notify passengers, and help them make alternate arrangements.
 In the event of an unforeseen circumstance, transit agencies will be able to notify passengers ahead of time by sending out alerts to their mobile phones instead of leaving passengers in the dark.
 IoT technology will also better enable transit agencies to develop a contingency plan in the event of an unforeseen circumstance.
 For example, in the event of a disruption in rail service, transit agencies can take information from ticket scanners that are connected to the internet to determine how many passengers are on the train instead of waiting on a conductor to relay the information.
 The transit agency can then determine how many buses to use in a bus bridge to reduce the inconvenience experienced by passengers.